johnzastrow/johnzastrow.github.io/_posts/2022-11-29-Geodata-organization.md

 #### Data Directory Structures

+{: .box-note}

+I've used this approach several times with years between and each time I have to develop it from memory.
+So I'm going to put it here for future use and revision.
+Hopefully it helps you too.

 The design of the structures defined below should directly  in this document were inspired by concepts found in the [Spatial Data Standards for Facilities, Infrastructure, and Environment (SDSFIE) version 2.6](https://www.sdsfieonline.org/) , related Geofidelis guidance, and the [Maine State GIS Catalog]([Maine Office of GIS](http://www.maine.gov/megis/catalog/)) public geospatial data access pages .

 **DELIVERABLES** - directories by delivery year then project name containing final products from either GPMCT or other parties.
 Files in these project directories should never change and never be added to.